axibase/atsd/administration/backup.md

 Download individual backup files in gzipped XML format by clicking the link in the **Name** column or access the complete `backup` folder at `/opt/atsd/atsd/backup`.

 Import backup XML files to any ATSD instance whose records you plan to restore.
-Use backup files to revert ATSD records to an earlier date, if records was deleted erroneously or contains recent errors.
+Use backup files to revert ATSD records to an earlier date, if record is deleted erroneously or contains recent errors.
 Alternatively, import records to another ATSD instance to replicate a configuration.

 ## Import Backup Files in Web Interface